VEER-S/starter-academic/content/post/getting-started/index.md

 ---
-title: ""I'm in love with you," he said quietly."
+title: I'm in love with you, he said quietly.
 subtitle: I know the sun will swallow the only earth we'll ever have, and I am in love with you.